Highlights for gefitinib

 - pregnant or trying to get pregnant

 If you miss a dose, take it as soon as you can.
-If it is almost time for your next dose, take only that dose and skip your missed dose.
+If it is less than 12 hours until your next dose, skip your missed dose.
 Do not take double or extra doses.

 Visit your doctor for checks on your progress.
 You will need to have regular blood tests while on this medicine.